-In common with many not-for-profit organizations, WWF-Canada derives revenue from fundraising, the completeness of which is not susceptible to satisfactory audit verification.
+In common with many not-for-profit organizations, WWF-Canada derives revenues from fundraising, the completeness of which is not susceptible to satisfactory audit verification.
 Accordingly, verification of these revenues was limited to the amounts recorded in the records of WWF-Canada.
-Therefore, we were not able to determine whether any adjustments might be necessary to revenue, excess (deficiency) of revenue over expenses and cash flows from operations for the years ended June 30, 2013 and June 30, 2012, current assets and fund balances as at June 30, 2013, June 30, 2012 and July 1, 2011.
+Therefore, we were not able to determine whether any adjustments might be necessary to excess of revenue, excess (deficiency) of revenue over expenses and cash flows from operations for the years ended June 30, 2014 and June 30, 2013, current assets as at June 30, 2014 and June 30, 2013 and net assets as at July 1 and June 30 for both June 30, 2014 and June 30, 2013 years.
+Our audit opinion on the combined financial statements for the year ended June 30, 2013 was modified accordingly because of the possible effects of this limitation in scope.